CommandString/DevHub/README.md

 # Developer Hub
 Your ultimate resource for coding expertise.
 Join a thriving community of developers and get instant answers to your questions.

-# Setting up
+# Basic Setup
-1. Clone the repository to your local machine using `git clone git@github.com/commandstring/devhub.git`
+1. Clone the repository to your local machine.
-2. `chmod +x prod && ./setup`
+2. `npm run install-packages`
+3. `npm run update-packages`
-3. import `devhub.sql` into your MySQL database
+4. import `devhub.sql` into your database
-4. Setup `.env`
+5. `npm run copy-env`
+6. Configure .env

+# Development

+1. `npm run php-dev`
+2. `npm run assets-dev` (in a separate terminal)

+# Production

+1. `npm run assets-prod`

-5. If you have any questions or issues, please open an [issue](https://github.com/CommandString/DevHub/issues/new) on GitHub or contact me on [discord](https://discord.gg/TgrcSkuDtQ)
+2. If you have any questions or issues, please open an [issue](https://github.com/CommandString/DevHub/issues/new) on GitHub or contact me on [discord](https://discord.gg/TgrcSkuDtQ)

 # Languages Used
 * PHP